joshembling/laragenie/README.md

 Laragenie is an AI chatbot that runs on the command line.
 It will be able to read and understand your Laravel codebase after a few simple steps:

-1. Set up your env variables and Laragenie config details
+1. Set up your env variables [OpenAI and Pinecone](#openai-and-pinecone)
+2. Publish and update the Laragenie config
-2. Index your files or directories
+3. Index your files and/or full directories
-3. Ask your questions
+4. Ask your questions

 It's that easy!
+You will instantly speed up your workflow and start working hand-in-hand with the most knowledgeable colleague you've ever had.

+This is a particularly useful bot that can be used to:
+- Onboard developer's to new projects
+- Help junior's and senior's get to grips with how the codebase works (a much cheaper scenario than 1-1's with other dev's)
+- Have handy on a daily basis whenever and however it is needed.

 ## Contents